MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMUserCollection.md

 - Add-CMUserCollectionIncludeMembershipRule

 Collections represent logical groupings of resources, such as users and devices.
-For more information about Configuration Manager collections, see [Introduction to Collections in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682177(v=technet.10)) on TechNet.
+For more information about Configuration Manager collections, see [Introduction to Collections in Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/clients/manage/collections/introduction-to-collections).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.